 Sunny Days (1874 CE)

-This oil-on-canvas masterpiece evokes tranquility and nostalgia, offering a glimpse into an idealized rural idyll.
+This oil-on-canvas masterpiece evokes tranquility and nostalgia of sunny days, offering a glimpse into an idealized rural idyll.

 Date1874 CE